The Missing Cross to Purity

 so that the glory of the Lord may fill your temple.

-And so as the Jew outward had but one temple to worship in,
+And so as the outward Jew had only one temple to worship in,

 and go from truth in their own hearts, and from the spirit of God.